deckhouse/deckhouse/modules/030-cloud-provider-aws/docs/FAQ.md

       ```shell
       kubectl -n kube-system get secret d8-cluster-configuration -o json | jq -r '.data."cluster-configuration.yaml"' | base64 -d | grep prefix
       ```

+## How to increase the size of a volume?

+* Set the new size in the corresponding PersistentVolumeClaim resource, in the `spec.resources.requests.storage` parameter.
+* The progress of the process can be observed in events using the command `kubectl describe pvc`.
+* The operation is fully automatic and takes up to one minute.
+No further action is required.

+> ℹ️ After modifying a volume, you must wait at least six hours and ensure that the volume is in the in-use or available state before you can modify the same volume.
+This is sometimes referred to as a cooldown period.
+You can find details in the [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/modify-volume-requirements.html).